Why Tubi is secretly the one streaming service you need right now

 “It’s the same role played by broadcast TV and cable 10, 15 years ago.
 We’re like broadcast TV versus the premium SVOD services are like premium cable networks like HBO.”

-Massoudi sees a greater parallel between Tubi and YouTube: an easy to navigate channel with an “ocean” of ever-changing content that you don’t have to pay for.
+Massoudi sees a greater parallel between Tubi and YouTube: an easy-to-navigate channel with an “ocean” of ever-changing content that you don’t have to pay for.
 Also like YouTube, Tubi is not about the top handful of titles that people are watching but about the range of its content.
 “It’s really about going deep and understanding what our users want to watch and how do we find more fit?”

 FOX POWER